unicode-org/message-format-wg/spec/formatting.md

   depending on the shape of the _operand_.
 - Else, if the _expression_ has a _function_ _annotation_,
   its resolved value is defined by _function resolution_.
-- Else, the _expression_ has a _reserved_ _annotation_.
+- Else, if the _expression_ has a _private-use_ _annotation_,
-  If the _annotation_ uses a `private-start` character that the implementation supports, its value is resolved according to the implementation's specification.
+  its resolved value is defined according to the implementations's specification.
+- Else, the _expression_ has a _reserved_ _annotation_,
-  Else, an Unsupported Expression error is emitted and a fallback value is used as its value.
+  an Unsupported Expression error is emitted and a fallback value is used as its value.

 ### Literal Resolution